pCloud/pcloud-sdk-php/README.md

 ## Migration guide
 <span id="migration-guide"></span>

-In version SDK version 3 the most significant changes are related to adjusting the namespaces.
+In version SDK version 3 and up the most significant changes are related to adjusting the namespaces.
-To easily migrate to version 3 you need to change the following:
+To easily migrate to version 3 and up you need to change the following:

 ~~~~
 <?php